akanksha260991/bs_docs_revamp_content/app_live/integrations/AppCenter.md

 2. For the build you want to test, click on sync icon to upload to our servers.
 3. Select a device and start testing.

+## Team sharing

+Users integrated with App Center can enable other team members to instantly start testing App Center apps on App Live.

+**Enable team to join**

+To enable team to test apps synced with your account,

+1. Open App Center Settings on [App Live dashboard](https://app-live.browserstack.com/dashboard).
+2. Select 'Enable team to join'.
+3. Click on 'Sync' to update settings.

+> Note
+1. Your API token will not be visible to other team members.
+2. Other team members cannot modify your list of apps.
+3. Apps will be shared with all users who are a part of your app testing team on BrowserStack.
+4. Only 1 user per team can enable sharing.

+**Join team**

+If a user in your team on App Live has already enabled settings for team, you can start testing with one click.
+Follow these steps:

+1. Click on 'Sync with App Center' on [App Live dashboard](https://app-live.browserstack.com/dashboard).
+2. Click on 'Join team' to start testing shared apps.

+> Note: Users who have already synced their App Center account will not see this option.
+To enable it, user will need to un-sync the account here.